 “The company is becoming a lot bigger and this inevitably means we need more corporate structure, but the family DNA is still strong.
 Craig Irvine represents the third generation of the enterprise and I continue to work very closely with him.”

-The balance between growth and agility, coupled with ongoing nuances and challenges faced in individual market countries, presents an interesting dynamic for Murphy and the Irvine’s team.
+The balance between growth and agility, coupled with ongoing nuances and challenges faced in individual market countries, presents an interesting dynamic for Murphy and the Irvine’s Group team.

 Indeed, for the Chief Sales Officer, the ever-changing nature of the industry is why he remains as motivated to succeed at the company today as he did when joining more than 10 years ago.